DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 # **Traffic Sign Recognition**

 The goals/steps of this project are the following:
-* The GitHub repo for this project can found [here](https://github.com/DanWang1230/Traffic_Sign_Classifier)
 * Load the data set of German traffic signs
 * Explore, summarize and visualize the data set
 * Design, train, and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images

+The GitHub repo for this project can found [here](https://github.com/DanWang1230/Traffic_Sign_Classifier).

+The dataset is from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 The project is from the self-driving car nanodegree in Udacity.
-So are datasets.

 [//]: # (Image References)